 Checklist for external translation

-Provider: Before choosing a provider, read more about Translation contracts.
-That way you will know which contracts must be followed.
+Provider: Before choosing a provider, read more about translation contracts.
+That way you will know what framework agreements you must follow.

 Target audience: Who is the text aimed at?
 Who is the reader?
-What is the purpose of the text?
+What is the purpose?

 Type of text: What type of text is it?
 Press release?
 Research article?
 Formal policy document?

-Reference materials: Is there a website with information in the target language about the project mentioned in the news article?
-Is there a summary in the target language to read before translating a press release on a specific doctoral thesis?
-Are there key words in the target language that are important to use?
+Reference materials Is there a website with information about the project mentioned in the news article?
+Is there a summary in English to read before translating a press release on a specific doctoral thesis?
+Are there key words that are important to use?